Skip to content

 Often there are nicer views with some airport lounges having runway views.
 This can be interesting to watch.

-All lounges have free food and drink.
 What the food and drink is varies from lounge to lounge.

 All lounges will have hot and cold drinks and snacks.
 Some offer hot food items such as soups, or self-service hot dishes.
 Some offer puddings, sweets and ice creams.